the-real-kodoninja/InventoryManager/README.md

     -   Mobile: Flutter for cross-platform iOS and Android support.

-    -   SVG Rendering: Custom Rust library with WebView for interactive maps.
+    -   2D SVG Rendering: Custom Rust library with WebView for interactive maps.

+    -   3D Rendering: Rust with WebGL (via Tauri) and Flutter ThreeDart for mobile.

 -   **Database**: SQLite (default) with PostgreSQL option